reinhart1010/nix/docs/en/common/dirname.md

 ---
 # dirname

-Calculates the parent directory of a given file or directory path.
+Calculates the parent directory of a file or directory path.
 More information: <https://www.gnu.org/software/coreutils/dirname>.

 - Calculate the parent directory of a given path: